LauraBertola/Tutorials/RADseq/Readme.md

 * Samples have some coverage at most variant sites.
 * Depth can be used as a proxy for genotype confidence.

-→ In RADseq, many loci are missing completely from many individuals, and coverage can be low and variable, which leads to:
+→ In RADseq, many loci are missing completely from many individuals, and coverage can be low and variable, which leads to poor genotype calling:

-  Poor genotype calling:
 * Inflated missingness in VCF.
 * Overfiltered or miscalled variants.